imnotnet/njRAT-All-Versions/README.md

 ## DELETE YOUR CURRENT DOWNLOAD, AND REDOWNLOAD THE COLLECTION!
-My friend sent a few files for my collection, some were infected with Neshta.
+Sorry!!
+But my friend he sent me some versions as a contribution, unknowns to me for a week i kept these files up.
+They were infected with neshta (file infecting virus) I had to twice scanover my directory and find clean verison.
+If you are infected forgive my friend because he also didnt know he was infected.
-I have cleaned my repo and please check your system.
+INFECTED PEOPLE READ!!
+Download DR WEB CUREIT, it not interferes with you current AV and will cure files   instead of deleting directly like many antivirus do.
 ### CLEAN YOUR SYSTEM (CURE NESHTA): https://www.softpedia.com/get/Antivirus/Dr-WEB-CureIt.shtml
 ### CHECK FOR BACKDOOR (FOR YOUR SAFETY): https://www.bleepingcomputer.com/download/rkill/